Please contact us if you have questions or if you need some encouragement.

 Learn The Importance Of Encouragement!

 In 1 Thessalonians 5:11 it says, “Therefore encourage one another and build each other up, just as in fact you are doing.”
 Throughout the Bible, we see instructions to encourage one another and scriptures to encourage all of us.
 Why would you think that is?
 The answer to that is because encouragement is necessary to build our faith.

 But take heart!
 I have overcome the world” (John 16:33b).
-Jesus did not shelter His followers about the troubles they would face.
+Jesus did not shelter His followers from the troubles they would face.
 He told them the world would hate them (John 15:18-21; see Matthew 10:22-23 and 2 Corinthians 2:15-16).
 But Jesus’ depressing forecast was fortified with cheer; He followed His prediction of trouble with a beautiful word of encouragement: He has overcome the world.
 Jesus is more significant than any problem we have ever faced.

 The prophet Elijah wrestled with discouragement (1 Kings 19:3-10), and so do we.
 It is important to remember that “our struggle is not against flesh and blood, but against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12).
 This truth makes encouragement all the more valuable.
 It is not just that we face the world’s displeasure; we are caught right in the middle of a spiritual battle.
 When we are encouraged in Jesus Christ, we have the strength to put on our spiritual armor to protect us and remain steadfast (see Ephesians 6:10-18).